-The fund tries to buy shares of underdogs that challenge the status quo and that will be beneficiaries of extraordinary growth as soon as the tide turns in their favor.
+The fund tries to buy shares of underdogs that are reinventing the status quo and that will be beneficiaries of extraordinary growth as soon as the tide turns in their favor.
 They have the potential to become household names and multiply our investment several times over within five to ten years.
 These are typical characteristics for potential megabrands:

 - Communicate a visionary mission statement backed by executional excellence

-- have competitive advantages that are difficult to replicate,
+- Possess competitive advantages that are difficult to replicate

-- have a loyal customer base as evangelists, and
+- Already have a loyal customer base as evangelists

-- are misunderstood or ignored by most investment analysts.
+- Misunderstood or ignored by most investment analysts and are therefore mispriced

-Every market cycle offers its own distinct growth stories and it is the fund’s task to accurately detect the wind of change — its zeitgeist, if you will — to capture generational compounders early while they’re being misunderstood.
+Every market cycle offers its own distinct growth stories which we dub ‘generational compounders’.
+It is the fund’s task to accurately detect the wind of change — its zeitgeist, if you will — to capture generational compounders early while they’re being misunderstood.
 Being non-consensus and right is the only way to achieve extraordinary returns.

 We’re not a proponent of a diversified portfolio.
 Quite the contrary: We firmly believe that there are at most a handful of companies that we need to be invested in.

 Subscribe to Our Essays

 You can also follow @HagemannCapital on Twitter.

 Before turning to portfolio management full-time, he joined ION as Business Analyst for 5 years to automate investment decision-making for financial institutions, central banks and corporations.
 Learning to code there gave him another edge in technology and cloud computing companies.